defiweb/go-eth/README.md

 	return 1, nil
 }

-// MapFrom and MapTo are optional methods that allow mapping between
+// MapFrom and MapTo are optional methods that allow mapping between different
-// different types.
+// types.
+//
+// The abi.Mapper is the instance of the internal mapper that is used to
+// perform the mapping.
+It can be used to map nested types.

-func (b *BoolFlagsValue) MapFrom(m abi.Mapper, src any) error {
+// MapFrom maps value from a different type. func (b *BoolFlagsValue) MapFrom(_ abi.Mapper, src any) error {
 	switch src := src.(type) {
 	case [256]bool:
 		*b = src